Jack Black (rat catcher): Biography

-As a young boy, Jack Black grabbed feral rats in Regent’s Park and flung them in wire cages, which impressed passersby.
+As a young boy, Jack Black grabbed wild rats in Regent's Park and flung them in wire cages, which impressed passersby.
 He behaved like a showman, entertaining onlookers by training rats to live in his shirt and crawl up and down his arms.
 Black said the rat work came naturally to him.
 He earned himself various jobs catching rats on private property, and he also supplied live rats to pubs for rat-baiting contests, a popular mid-Victorian activity of placing bets on the number of rats a dog could kill.
+Black's promotional flyers described him as "V.R.
+Rat and mole destroyer to Her Majesty".

 Jack Black's eye-catching outfit caught the attention of Henry Mayhew, who wrote about Black in London Labour and the London Poor.
 Black told Mayhew about his vicious, nearly-fatal battles against England's rats: "I’ve been bitten nearly everywhere, even where I can’t name to you," he said.
 He also revealed that he tasted rat flesh "unbeknown to his wife," describing it as "moist as rabbits, and quite as nice."

 Black's signature tactic was to train ferrets to sniff out rats and then unleash dogs on the rats.
 He experimented with various other animals including raccoons, a badger named Polly, and a monkey which he said "didn’t do much".
 In addition to rat-killing, Black was involved in fishing, bird catching, taxidermy, and was particularly accomplished in dog breeding.
 He told Mayhew that his black tan terrier Billy, a rat-killing dog, was "the greatest stock dog in London" and had fathered "the greatest portion of the small black tan dogs" in the city, making the dog "known to all the London fancy".
 He said he sold a similar dog to the Austrian Ambassador for fourteen pounds.

 When Jack Black caught unusually coloured rats, he bred them to establish new colour varieties.
 He decorated his home-bred domesticated rats with ribbons and sold them as pets, mainly "to well-bred young ladies to keep in squirrel cages", he said.
 Beatrix Potter is believed to have been one of his customers, and she dedicated the book Samuel Whiskers to her rat of the same name.
 The more sophisticated ladies of court kept their rats in dainty gilded cages, and even Queen Victoria herself kept rats.
 It was in this way that domesticated or fancy rats were established.